azhx/blagoblag/content/drafts/known-unknowns-zero-days-in-the-wild.rst

 attackers.

-We shouldn't design our approach to security based on the idea that we will know when and how it is being exploited; so when we find out about bugs, we should fix them promptly -- if anything, Project Zero's 90 day disclosure timeline may be too long.
+We shouldn't design our approach to security based on the idea that we will know when and how it is being exploited.
+When we find out about bugs, we should fix them promptly -- if anything, Project Zero's 90 day disclosure timeline may be too long.

 .. _`unfixed security issue in Microsoft's Edge browser`: https://bugs.chromium.org/p/project-zero/issues/detail?id=1435
 .. _`RAND's "Zero Days, Thousands of Nights"`: https://www.rand.org/pubs/research_reports/RR1751.html